rafaelribeiro1510/ASCIIValley/docs/README.md

 ![action](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/FEUP-LPOO/lpoo-2020-g64/master/docs/umls/action.iuml?token=AK5LFP4RSKI6DRLWYPNPMES6XAWG6)

 #### **Consequences**
-The code in the controller is much easier to read and it is also now easy to scale the input interface with new key inputs and subsequent actions.
+The code in the com.g64.controller is much easier to read and it is also now easy to scale the input interface with new key inputs and subsequent actions.

 [//]: # (This section should be organized in different subsections, each describing a different design problem that you had to solve during the